Helperbird/website/src/pages/help/how-to-use-immersive-reader-on-any-website.md

 ## Is Immersive Reader in Helperbird free?

 Yes and it will always will be.
-We might however add a limit on the free version of Helperbird, due to the costs of hosting immerive reader.
+We might however add a limit on the free version of Helperbird, due to the costs of hosting Immersive Reader.